OpenDataServices/standard-search/README.md

 The software assumes the content on the HTTP and HTTPS versions of a website are the same.

 If a request was made to index a HTTP site, but a user searches against a HTTPS (or vice versa), that should not matter and it should just work.

-## Adding other sources

-It is currently set up for OCDS.

-This can be extended for other standards, but at this time we may also try to work out a generic set of interfaces.